UCLL offers several options to help children, teens and young adults build their speech, language and literacy skills.

 What to Expect

 When you contact UCLL regarding a child’s reading and literacy skills, we will ask you a few questions to understand what services may work best for you.
 Once it is determined if the Reading Intervention Program is the right fit or if you have specifically been referred to the program, we will schedule an initial benchmark assessment.
 The benchmark assessment will be performed by Carolyn Hansen, Ph.D.

 Dr. Hansen uses a variety of tools to gauge reading abilities.
 The benchmark assessment portion will take about 45 minutes, with an additional follow up session where the results are provided and reviewed with parents/guardians.
 The assessment can be a stand alone service or the first step in establishing one-on-one literacy skill development sessions.

-During the one-on-one sessions, Dr. Hansen will work on targeting the skills your reader needs to strengthen, using research-based strategies such as Orton-Gillingham and Lindamood-Bell multisensory interventions.
+During the one-on-one sessions, one of our specialists/SLPs will work on targeting the skills your reader needs to strengthen, using research-based strategies such as Orton-Gillingham and Lindamood-Bell multisensory interventions.

 More Intensive Evaluation